Sen934/zemingo-test/README.md

+### Run npm `npm install` in root directory and  create .env and add variables from .env.example

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

-### before starting create .env and add variables from .env.example

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.